eaboumrad/journal/journal.md

 + Hour 4
     * Ex.
 14 - 15.
 This is fun.
 I kinda want to create my version of *Adventure* now...
     * Pushed goals and journal to GitHub

++ Hour 5
+    Things to do:
+    * Review Markdown part
+    * translate cheatsheet for escape sequences (now in a Python file) into a Markdown file and upload it to GitHub